 - Safe methods of restraint or escape.

-Some hospitals have created teams which respond to behavioral health situations.
+Some hospitals have created teams that respond to behavioral health situations.
 Staff can call the team when they sense escalating behavior.
-The team many include nursing staff working on the psychiatric unit, social workers, staff with experience working with behavioral health patients and security staff.
-Including security staff on the team gives them an opportunity to be involved in the situation from the beginning rather than at the point when the situation is out of control and force may be required.
+The team may include nursing staff working on the psychiatric unit, social workers, staff with experience working with behavioral health patients, and security staff.
+Including security staff on the team allows them to be involved in the situation from the beginning rather than at the point when the situation is out of control and force may be required.
 Being on the team can also help security staff gain skills in dealing with patients in a more empathic manner.

 Management of Suicidal Behavior

-All patients admitted to the hospital with a behavioral health diagnosis, should be screened for risk of self-harm.
+All patients admitted to the hospital should be screened for risk of self-harm.
 If the screen is positive, an assessment should be performed.
-The Center for Medicare and Medicaid Services (CMS) states that “non-psychiatric settings of all hospitals where patients with psychiatric conditions may be cared for must also identify patients at risk for intentional harm to self or others and mitigate environmental safety risks.”
-The assessment will identify patient-specific characteristics that have the potential to increase or decrease the strength of lethality of the ideation.
+The Centers for Medicare and Medicaid Services (CMS) states that “non-psychiatric settings of all hospitals where patients with psychiatric conditions may be cared for must also identify patients at risk for intentional harm to self or others and mitigate environmental safety risks.”
+The assessment will identify patient-specific characteristics that have the potential to increase or decrease the strength or lethality of the ideation.
 Assessments should occur upon admission, following marked changes in the patient’s condition, during transitions between units, and before discharge.
-Hospitals should consider using a nationally recognized suicide assessment tool such as Columbia-Suicide Severity Rating Scale (C-SSRS).
+Hospitals should consider using a nationally recognized suicide assessment tool, such as the Columbia-Suicide Severity Rating Scale (C-SSRS).

-Train staff who care for behavioral health patients, on management of self harming behavior and require demonstration of competence as part of orientation and annually thereafter.
+Train staff who care for behavioral health patients on the management of self-harming behavior and require demonstration of competence as part of orientation and annually thereafter.

-Patients determined to be at risk for harm to self or others who are admitted to non-behavioral health setting, must be protected from harm.
-Rooms should be assessed for items, such as:
+Patients determined to be at risk for harm to themselves or others who are admitted to a non-behavioral health setting must be protected from harm.
+Rooms should be assessed for items such as:

-Because non-behavioral health facilities is not usually able to remove all ligature risks, safety measures such as 1:1 monitoring with continuous visual observation and removal of the above mentioned objects must be implemented.
+When non-behavioral health facilities are not able to remove all ligature risks, safety measures such as 1:1 monitoring with continuous visual observation and removal of the above-mentioned objects should be implemented.

 Observation and sitters:

-The Center for Medicare and Medicaid Services (CMS) does not consider 15 minute checks to be an appropriate safety measure for patients at risk for harm to self.
+CMS does not consider 15-minute checks to be an appropriate safety measure for patients at risk of harm to themselves.
 If patients are determined to be at risk for self-harm and all risks cannot be removed, they must have continuous 1:1 monitoring.

-All persons who work as sitters, whether paid or volunteer should receive specific training on 1:1 observation, on understanding psychiatric patients and their role in maintaining patient safety.
-If it is necessary to rely on security staff for 1:1 observation of suicidal patients, they should be trained on how to work with behavioral health patients.
+All persons who work as 1:1 observers, whether paid or volunteer, should receive specific training on 1:1 observation, on understanding psychiatric patients and their role in maintaining patient safety.
 Training should include recognizing early warning signs and how to de-escalate a situation.
-In order for 1:1 observation to be effective, staff should be relieved of other duties.
+For 1:1 observation to be effective, staff should be relieved of other duties.

-If volunteers or unlicensed staff members are assigned observation responsibilities define by policy who is responsible for observation, the type of care the individual is able to provide, who provides oversight of the volunteer/staff member, and who assigns the volunteer/staff member to observe the patient.
+If volunteers or unlicensed staff members are assigned observation responsibilities, define by policy who is responsible for the observation, the type of care the individual can provide, who provides oversight of the volunteer/staff member, and who assigns the volunteer/staff member to observe the patient.

 Discharge of patients at risk for suicide:

-Prior to discharge into the community, re-evaluate patients for suicide risk.
-Develop discharge criteria that do not rely on denial of suicide ideation and/or contract for safety.
+Before discharge into the community, re-evaluate patients for suicide risk.
+Develop discharge criteria that do not rely on denial of suicide ideation and contract for safety.
 Contracts for Safety are no longer the standard of care.
-Educate the patient and family on suicide warning signs, the importance of treatment adherence and removal of means of suicide, firearms in particular.
-Provide patients with the phone number to the national suicide prevention Lifeline (1-800-273-TALK).
+Educate the patient and family on suicide warning signs, the importance of treatment adherence, and the removal of suicide means, particularly firearms.
+Provide patients with the phone number of the National Suicide Prevention Lifeline (1-800-273-TALK).

 Establish a Safety Plan with each patient at high risk for suicide.
-A Safety Plan is a prioritized written list of coping strategies and sources of support patients can use to reduce incidence of suicide.
-The following link will give details on how to develop a Safety Plan: http://www.sprc.org/resources-programs/safety-planning-guide-quick-guide-clinicians.
+A Safety Plan is a prioritized written list of coping strategies and sources of support patients can use to reduce the incidence of suicide.
+The Suicide Prevention Resource Center has details on how to develop a Safety Plan.

 Restraint and seclusion: